storj-archived/core/README.md

 Install *locally* as root with NPM:

 ```
-npm -unsafe-perm install storj --save
+npm install storj --unsafe-perm --save
 ```

-Import the storj module, generate a key pair, configure your persistence layer, and join the network in just a few lines of code:
+Import the `storj` module, generate a key pair, configure your persistence layer, and join the network in just a few lines of code:

 ```
 var storj = require('storj');